 WDG is a women-led organisation, established to promote women’s rights and gender equality.
 WDG works in Northern Bahr el Ghazal, Aweil and Gok Machar, and monitor rights violations and cases of GBV against women and girls inside a camp in Wau.
 They also work on GBV prevention and response, provide psychosocial support to women, support the development of women’s business skills through training, and give women grants to buy resources, such as charcoal and sugar, to sell at markets.
 Since the outbreak of COVID-19 – and with more women out of work – WDG have stepped up their efforts to improve women’s livelihood opportunities and respond to GBV cases.

-As many of the women producing the face masks are in wheelchairs they cannot use a sewing machine, so WDG train them on how to make them manually using a needle and thread.
+Sewing machines are inadequately designed for wheelchair users.
+As many of the women producing the face masks use wheelchairs, WDG train them on how to make them using a needle and thread.
 Face masks available at markets in South Sudan are expensive, so the women sell their masks for a cheaper price – helping them to make a living, while offering affordable masks to poorer communities.
 “This makes sure that vulnerable groups are not left behind,” said Rabha.

 Community groups – also supported by WDG – help to distribute the masks and emphasise their importance in preventing the spread of the virus.
 So far, the women have produced over 7,000 masks which are even being bought by the South Sudanese government.
 “The masks the women are producing are really good quality and people in the Ministry of Gender have even requested them,” said Rabha.